corentin-regent/poetrelease/README.md

 Poetrel is a GitHub Action that automates GitHub releases for [Poetry](https://python-poetry.org/) projects.

-Poetrel also handles publishing the project to PyPI, if provided the `pypi-token` input.
+It can also handle publishing the project to PyPI, if provided the `pypi-token` input.

 ## Usage